I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 What often happens is that shops near major attractions sell mass-produced items like Russian dolls or generic souvenirs that have little to do with Czech culture.
 They’re designed for tourists who don’t know the difference.

-Many travelers fall for this because these shops are everywhere and the displays look colorful and authentic at first glance.
+Here’s the trap: Many travelers fall for this because these shops are everywhere and the displays look colorful and authentic at first glance.

 You’ll leave with something real, not just something that looks traditional.

-Avoid Trdelník as a “Must-try Czech Food”
+5- Avoid Trdelník as a “Must-try Czech Food”

-Most visitors try it because it feels like a must-do local food, but it’s more of a tourist trend than a true part of Czech cuisine.
+The trap: What actually happens is that it is heavily marketed to tourists, with prices ranging from 90 to 120 CZK for what is essentially sugar-coated dough promoted as an “authentic” experience.
+Most visitors try it because it seems like a must-do local specialty, but in reality, it is more of a tourist trend than a genuine part of traditional Czech cuisine.

 You’ll get a more authentic experience, and usually better quality for a lower price.

-Avoid Hop-on Hop-off Buses
+6- Avoid Hop-on Hop-off Buses

 Hop-on hop-off buses may sound convenient, but in Prague, they’re rarely worth it.